 Uninsured Motorist Coverage

+Only an experienced Atlanta uninsured motorist coverage attorney can explain your rights.
 Uninsured motorist coverage is truly a category of coverage that every driver should have.
-In fact, a number of people are often surprised when they find out that they do not have uninsured motorist coverage when they respond that they have “full coverage.”
-The truth is, full coverage is generally described as auto insurance coverage that provides state minimums for liability coverage, comprehensive, and collision coverage.
+In fact, people are often surprised when they learn that they do not have uninsured motorist coverage when they respond that they have “full coverage.”
+The truth is, full coverage only encompasses auto insurance coverage that provides state minimums for liability coverage, comprehensive, and collision coverage.

 Uninsured Motorist Coverage

-O.C.G.A. § 33-7-11 governs who may be entitled to uninsured motorist coverage.
+O.C.G.A. § 33-7-11 governs Georgia’s laws on uninsured motorist coverage.
 It is a complicated and lengthy statute.
-Below is a breakdown of the main components of Georgia’s uninsured motorist statute, what amount of coverage is available, and who may be entitled to coverage:
+Below is a breakdown of the main components of Georgia’s uninsured motorist statute:

 Who is Uninsured?

-An uninsured automobile is one as to which there is no insurance applicable under the facts surrounding the occurrence on which the claim is made.
+An uninsured automobile has no insurance applicable under the facts surrounding the occurrence.
 American Protection Ins.
 Co. v.
 Parker, 150 Ga.
 App.
 732, 258 S.E.2d 540 (1979).
-In other words, this coverage applies when the driver who caused your injury did not have insurance, and this occurs under a number of scenarios:
+In other words, this coverage applies when the driver who caused your personal injury did not have insurance, and this occurs under a number of scenarios: